 by Mary Drue Hall

 The European Commission, which acts as the executive branch of the EU, funds the EU Prize for Literature through the Commission’s Creative Europe program.
 Creative Europe aims to recognize European art and talent and promote international discussion.
 The prize is awarded to one individual from each of the twelve nations participating in the contest each year.
-Of the thirty-six total member states in the program, twelve nations are eligible to compete each year, allowing all states and languages to be recognized throughout a cycle of three years.
+Of the thirty-six countries participating in the program, twelve nations are eligible to compete each year, allowing a large variety of states and languages to be recognized throughout a cycle of three years.
 The prize requires winning books to come from established authors, to not yet have been translated into more than three languages, and to be the author’s most recent work.
 Winning books are selected by National Juries chosen by several intra-Europe publishing and editing councils.
 Find more information on the EU Prize for Literature website.

 About the Author | 2019

 About the Getting to Know Europe Grant

 With support from our “Getting to Know Europe” grant from the Delegation of the European Union to the United States, we able to host Marente de Moor on the UNC-CH campus and also at the University of Pittsburgh.
 The Center is very pleased to welcome de Moor state-side in April.
 Students and community members – especially local book clubbers – have been reading “The Dutch Maiden” and are looking forward to engaging with the author.
 Reading a novel which has received recognition from the EU, by way of the EU Prize for Literature, provides an interesting way in which to look at the European integration process in the context of artistic expression.
 The “Getting to Know Europe” funding is intended to promote understanding of the EU in local and regional communities throughout the US.
 You can read more about this initiative on the European External Action Service’s website.